pinguin999/my-jngl-starter/README.md

 But now we will never see our ball again after the ball leaves the screen at the bottom.
 In Ball.cpp we have to also update the collision test for the top and bottom.
-I’t very easy and you can try it your self if you want.
+I't very easy and you can try it your self if you want.
 We already have the test for X ;)

 Ball.cpp